 The Fredericksburg Spinners and Weavers Guild demonstrated their skills with weaving, spinning, and knitting.

 Chris Pugh (Sir Blackwolf) of Medieval Fantasies Company had a booth set up with bows, arrows, armour, and other weaponry.

 Not all recipes call for broiling the cheese.
 Some just pour the hot cheese sauce over the toasted bread slices.
-If you do broil the cheese (which I recommend), make sure you completely cover the top of the bread.
+If you do broil the cheese, make sure you completely cover the top of the bread.
 Otherwise, the bread will burn before the cheese gets a chance to bubble.

 If you are broiling before serving, the cheese sauce can actually be made up to a day in advance and refrigerated until ready to spread on the toast and place under the broiler.
 Keep a close eye on it.
 The broiler works quickly.